 Today, the royal family still commands wealth, power, and a great deal of attention.
-When Queen Elizabeth II retires or passes away, Prince Charles will be first in line to ascend the throne.
-If he abdicates (chooses not to become king) or dies, the position will go to Prince William, Prince Harry's older brother.
+After the death of Queen Elizabeth II in September 2022, Prince Charles ascended the throne.
+When he retires or passes away, the position will go to Prince William, Prince Harry's older brother.

 Prince Harry and Meghan Markle, meanwhile, moved to Los Angeles and signed a voiceover deal with Disney while also joining Netflix in a series production.
 They founded an organization focusing on non-profit activities and media ventures.
 Living in LA and working to some extent in entertainment, they will likely be considered a different type of royalty.